California Laws for Prostitution and Solicitation – Penal Code 647(b)

-If this is the case, then they will consider giving you the benefit of the doubt and the opportunity to make your criminal case go away.
+If this is the case, they will consider giving you the benefit of the doubt and the opportunity to make your criminal case disappear.
 It will be up to your criminal defense attorney to make it clear to them that you are not a threat to anyone and you deserve a chance to prove yourself.

 If, on the other hand, you are benefiting in some financial way from the act of prostitution or have multiple convictions for prostitution-related offenses, then the judges and prosecutors will be aimed at severely punishing you.

 They are particularly interested in stopping those who take advantage of vulnerable people who become engaged in prostitution because of some life circumstance.
 And, if they believe that a person is preying on this person, they will make sure that the person taking advantage of another person is punished with prison and stringent conditions.

 The simple definition for prostitution under Penal Code 647(b) involves engaging in a sexual act in exchange for money or some other consideration.
 This means that it is illegal and falls under the umbrella of prostitution when one person offers another person some sort of sexual favor in exchange for something of value.

 We have defended people for acts of prostitution off Craig's List ads, in Massage Parlor situations, loitering or supervising a prostitute on Sepulveda Boulevard or other locations in Los Angeles where prostitution is occurring in public and in many circumstances where the police get information that prostitution is happening and send in their agents in to infiltrate and arrest those involved.

 Sometimes the police are so zealous in getting people for prostitution-related offenses that they entrap them into becoming involved with a case where the person was not predisposed to do so and would have never become involved with the scenario if the police did not actively pursue them.